w3f/polkadot-wiki/docs/learn/learn-guides-assets-create.md

 ---
-id: learn-assets-guides
+id: learn-guides-assets-create
-title: Assets How-to Guides
+title: Creating Assets with the Asset Hub
-sidebar_label: Assets
+sidebar_label: Creating Assets
-description: Advanced How-to Guides about Assets.
+description: Advanced How-to Guides about creating assets.
+keywords: [asset hub, assets, statemine, statemint]
-slug: ../learn-assets-guides
+slug: ../learn-guides-assets-create
 ---

 import RPC from "./../../components/RPC-Connection";

-## Statemint

 Statemint is a generic assets parachain which provides functionality for deploying and transferring assets — both Fungible and Non-Fungible Tokens (NFTs).
 It is a system parachain on Polkadot (not to